// docs

 • Grab a license from your dashboard for your project.

-• Download the SDK and drop it directly into your game project.
+• Download the SDK and drop it into your game project.

 • Follow your engine's integration guides accessible via the left sidebar.